m-tassano/fastdvdnet/README.md

 # FastDVDnet

-A state-of-the-art, simple and fast network for Deep Video Denoising which uses no motion compensation
+A state-of-the-art, simple and fast network for Deep Video Denoising which uses no motion compensation.

+NEW: Paper to be presented at CVPR2020

 Previous deep video denoising algorithm: [DVDnet](https://github.com/m-tassano/dvdnet)